How to Prevent Malnutrition in Older Adults

 As part of our specialty outpatient care, we offer one-on-one nutrition counseling at Hebrew Rehabilitation Center in Boston.
 Our Registered Dietitians, who specialize in the needs of older adults, will help you stay in overall good health or provide suggestions to manage or prevent specific health concerns.

-About Tina Reilly
+About Tina Reilly, RD, LDN

-Clinical Nutrition Manager at Hebrew Rehabilitation Center
+Director of Nutrition at Hebrew Rehabilitation Center

 Receive Blog Notifications in Your Email